In this guide you’ll find a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary planned from start to finish.

 Our Wild Atlantic Way Donegal road trip: A quick look at the itinerary

 I’m going to pop an overview of our Donegal itinerary below.
-This is just a quick overview of the 2 days – you’ll find more detail below.
+This is just a quick overview of the 2 days – you’ll find more detail later in the guide.

 - Stop 1: Slieve League Cliffs